hbcbh1999/MacPatch/Docs/Server - Install & Setup.md

 The database setup script only creates the MacPatch database and the 2 database accounts needed to use the database.
 Tuning the MySQL server is out of scope for this document.

+Please remeber the passwords for mpdbadm and mpdbro accounts while running this script.
+They will be required during the SetupServer.py script database section.

 		cd /opt/MacPatch/Server/conf/scripts/setup
 		MPDBSetup.sh (must be run on the MySQL server)